Skip to main content

 Water Infrastructure

-Enhancing Rottnest Island with $34.1 million for vital infrastructure upgrades to overhaul the ageing water production and supply network.
+Enhancing Rottnest Island with vital infrastructure upgrades to overhaul the ageing water production and supply network.

 Overview